kali-linex/linex/Documentation/arch/ia64/fsys.rst

 How to tell fsys-mode
 =====================

-Linux operates in fsys-mode when (a) the privilege level is 0 (most privileged) and (b) the stacks have NOT been switched to kernel memory yet.
+Linex operates in fsys-mode when (a) the privilege level is 0 (most privileged) and (b) the stacks have NOT been switched to kernel memory yet.
 For convenience, the header file <asm-ia64/ptrace.h> provides three macros::